-The sentiment in the marketing industry though is that Google do just enough, but could do more… The reason being that Google make money from each click, fraudulent or not, so they have little interest in shutting fraud down.
+The sentiment in the marketing industry though is that Google do just enough, but could do more… The reasoning most often cited is that Google make money from each click, fraudulent or not, so they have little interest in shutting fraud down.

 This slightly cynical view might have built up traction over the years, but the truth is that snuffing out fraudulent clicks is a Herculean task.
-Google do a pretty sterling job, but there are holes in their processes, as we’re about to see.
+Google do their part for sure, but there are holes in their processes, as we’re about to see.

 Google Adsense site verification

 One of the main reasons Google is such a powerful platform is that they offer ad placement on over 11 million websites.
 If you want to advertise your product on a popular website with the potential for huge amounts of traffic, Google Ads is a solid choice.

 With a nicely designed banner ad, you’ll quickly be channelling the kind of traffic that could take years to build organically.
 And you can have a global advertising reach, ensuring all sorts of people see your ads, building your brand rapidly.

 The problem is that a lot of websites are made specifically for maximising advertising revenue.
 Some of these are just low quality sites designed to generate views and clicks on ads.
 Others are made to display fraudulent ads often with spoofed domains and sophisticated processes to maximise the impressions – a practice known as ad fraud.

 These spoofed sites are created simply to host display ads and collect the payout from clicks channelled through them, usually from bots or click farms.
 In fact, on many of these spoof sites, human eyes may rarely see the content let alone the ads.

 When a site is submitted to Adsense, Google will manually verify the quality before approving it to host banner ads.
 In truth, getting your site submitted to Adsense isn’t difficult.
 You just need to present a website that looks half decent and is made for human usage, with sufficient content on it.